BenAHOU/benahou.github.io/README.md

 I am currently a Postdocral Researcher in the [Mathematical Fluid Dynamics Group](https://its-mathfluids.lab.westlake.edu.cn) of [Westlake University](https://en.westlake.edu.cn), working with [Alexey CHESKIDOV](https://its-mathfluids.lab.westlake.edu.cn/info/1025/1008.htm).

-Before, I got my Ph.D. at [Laboratoire de Mathématiques d'Orsay](https://www.imo.universite-paris-saclay.fr/en/) of [Université Paris-Saclay](https://www.universite-paris-saclay.fr).
-My advisor is Prof. Pascal AUSCHER.
+Before, I obtained my Ph.D. from [Laboratoire de Mathématiques d'Orsay](https://www.imo.universite-paris-saclay.fr/en/) of [Université Paris-Saclay](https://www.universite-paris-saclay.fr).
+My advisor was Prof. Pascal AUSCHER.

 My research interest is on harmonic analysis and the Navier-Stokes equations.
 I am also interested in microlocal analysis and its applications in dynamical systems.

-I have "OCD" (obsessive coffee disorder), and I work on mathematics in the spare time of drinking coffee.
+I have "OCD" (obsessive coffee disorder).
+I work on mathematics in the spare time of drinking coffee.

-My Chinese name is 侯贺冬(HOU He Dong), and I am also happy to be called "Ben" as my nickname.
+My Chinese name is 侯贺冬(HOU He Dong).
+I am also happy to be called "Ben" as my nickname.

 > ‼️ I am **ONLY** topologically homotopic to a [pallas's cat](https://en.wikipedia.org/wiki/Pallas%27s_cat)! (conjectured by Yang TIAN and proved by myself)